Northwest Railway Museum Collection

 The Museum's Small Object Collection contains thousands of textiles such as uniforms, lanterns, tools and equipment, motor cars or speeders, and many other types of small artifacts.
 All of these artifacts offer some insight into the significance railroads played in the development of the Northwest.

-The Museum has a library and archives collection incorporating thousands of photographs, drawings, publications, ephemera, and even paintings.
+The Museum's Library and Archives collection incorporates thousands of photographs, drawings, publications (including books, pamphlets, timetables), ephemera, and even paintings.
 This Collection is of interest to researchers but it also used to support the three dimensional object collections and its interpretation.

 For more information about Museum Collection Care and Preservation please see the National Park Service's Museum Handbook, the Secretary of Interior's Preservation Standards, and American Alliance of Museum's Collections Stewardship.